HowToSD/cremage/readme.md

 ## Updates
 See  [Release note](docs/release_note.md "View Release note").

-August 9, 2024 (v3.3.0)
+August 24, 2024 (v4.0.0)
-FLUX.1-schnell support has been added.
-This has been only tested on Linux.
-Windows has not been tested but it should run.
-If you run into an issue, please file a ticket.
-Mac is not supported for FLUX.

-requirements.txt has been updated.
-If you are using Linux, you need to update your Python package dependencies.
-Please refer to the Release Note above.

-For more information, refer to [FLUX.1-schnell](docs/users_guide/ug_flux.md "FLUX.1-schnell")
+I have undertaken a major refactoring to address a memory leak that occurred when using the auto face fix feature.
+This bug manifested as an "out of memory" error in system RAM when generating images in SDXL with auto face fix enabled.
+Due to the extensive code changes, I have released a new version.
+This update has been tested only on Linux.
+If you encounter any issues on macOS or Windows, please file a ticket.

 # Welcome to Cremage.